Hang In There And Keep Drawing! (It gets better!)

 It tells a story right away.
 Anyone can put themselves in her shoes and understand what’s going on, without any words.

-And not a lot of current internet bondage artists would have drawn something like this either.
+But also, not a lot of current internet bondage artists would have drawn something like this either.
 Because it’s not what they want.
-It’s a little bit silly.
-Pin-upy.
+It’s a little bit too silly.
+Too pin-upy.

-And forgetting any internet points, or upvotes, or commissions or sticker sales, that’s what I’m really doing this for.
+And forgetting any internet points, or upvotes, or commissions or sticker sales, that’s what we have to really be doing this for.

-To spend a little bit of my very precious free time on this earth creating something that makes ME laugh.
+To spend a little bit of our very precious free time on this earth creating something that makes US laugh.

 And hopefully, when other people see it, making THEM laugh.